chris-ibrahim/Documents/Motivation1.md

 I've just realized that the activity detecton application proposed by Dr Lera is in fact multi-modal perception and merging where the sensory data are sound, images (emotion and object) and time.
 Try to talk about that with your recruiter because I think that will interest them a lot.
 The difference here is that it doesn't thoroughly  follow any psychological cognitivist paradygm.

 ### [Jean-Charles Quinton Curriculum](http://quintonj.free.fr/index.php/Main/Vita)
 I was very impressed by it.
 I've never met someone at the interface of both disciplines psychology and artificial intelligence even though I knew that there were quite complementary.
+And again, I saw his curriculum in ieeexplore when checking out his article on Dynamic competition in perceptual decision making, and again,  it was astounding how many neuroscience and pyschology related subject he is studying.

 Seeing your resume make want to ask you advises on how you mqnged to get there and if you exactly planned beforehand to do what you are currently doing because as of now, I am really interested on doing that, I don't know if I want to teach psychology but I sure would like to know as much as someone who'd be able to teach it